JuntaoLiu01/JPAO/readme.md

   python crawl_data.py
   ```

-  - proxy for linking to google if you can not connect google server
+  - proxy for linking to Google if you can not connect Google server

 - data preprocessing and filtering module